garyvidal/marklogic-jigs/README.md

 # marklogic-jigs

+> A jig's primary purpose is to provide repeatability, accuracy, and interchangeability in the manufacturing of products.

 In woodworking every craftsman has a set of jigs that help them solve complex problems in building things.
 MarkLogic JIGS is a framework for people to share notebooks on solving problems in MarkLogic.

 # JIGS